-Chance The Rapper Is Engaged To Longtime Girlfriend Kirsten Corley – Watch His Backyard Proposal Here
+Chance The Rapper Is Engaged To Longtime Girlfriend Kirsten Corley — Watch His Backyard Proposal Here

-The 4th of July is cause for celebration, but this year, Chance the Rapper is giving us another reason to join in on the festivities.
+The Fourth of July is cause for celebration, but this year, Chance the Rapper is giving us another reason to join in on the festivities.
 As reported by Us Weekly, the Chicago-based hip hop artist got engaged earlier today, after proposing to his longtime girlfriend.

 In a video posted to Instagram by The Shade Room (which you can view for yourself below), Chance (real name Chancelor Jonathan Bennett) is seen getting down on one knee to propose to his longtime girlfriend, Kirsten Corley.

-The video, which is taking place in a backyard during 4th of July festivities, is filled with cheers and excitement from nearby friends and family.
-Amidst all the noise, Chance can be heard asking “Kirsten Katrina Corley, will you make me a man and be my wife?”, as he reaches out to hold her hand.
+The video, which is taking place in a backyard during Fourth of July festivities, is filled with cheers and excitement from nearby friends and family.
+Amidst all the noise, Chance can be heard asking “Kirsten Katrina Corley, will you make me a man and be my wife?” as he reaches out to hold her hand.

 Shortly after, he then calls over the couple’s daughter (Kensli, aged 2), and a second video shows the three hugging, while Chance and Kirsten share a kiss.
 Embedded in the same Instagram post is an up-close shot of the engagement ring.